-How to save money on groceries every month – without fail
+How to save money on groceries every month starting today

 (THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOUR CONVENIENCE.
 YOU CAN READ OUR DISCLOSURE POLICY HERE.)

-Planning meals the day of, rather than planning them in advance, was a massive money suck, and it required a ridiculous amount of time.
-But, I was too stubborn to change anything.
-(I had heard of meal planning, but I thought it would take away my creativity in the kitchen.
-Ha.)
+Planning meals the day of (instead of planning them in advance), was – and is – a massive waste of time and money.
+Looking back now, I was too stubborn to make any sort of change.
+(I had heard of meal planning, but I refused to do it because I was sure it would take away my creativity in the kitchen…)

-It wasn’t until I was going over my husband’s and my bills for the month that I realized we had spent MORE money on groceries for ONE MONTH than we were spending on rent for a month.
+One day when I was going over my husband’s and my bills for the month I realized that we had spent MORE money on groceries for ONE MONTH than we spent on rent that month.

 For TWO people.

-(Okay – I can’t say “we”.
-I was the one who did all of the cooking and grocery shopping, so it was entirely on me.)
+(Really, I can’t say “we“.
+I was the one who did all the cooking and shopping, so, as much as I hate to admit it, it was entirely on me.)

 I can only imagine how much more money we would have saved up by now if I hadn’t been so careless with our grocery budget (or lack of) back then.

-But, even though it’s something that I don’t love to talk about, I do believe it is something that needs to be talked about.
+Even though it’s not something I love talking about, I believe it’s something that needs to be talked about.

-Maybe you’re in a similar boat as we were.
-Maybe you don’t remember the last time you compared prices or checked your grocery bill.
-Maybe you’re spending massive amounts of money on groceries and don’t know how to change that.
+Maybe you can’t remember the last time you compared prices or checked your grocery bill.
+Maybe you’re spending massive amounts of money on groceries and don’t know how to spend less.

 The reason I’m sharing my story of extreme (and embarrassing) overspending with you is because I want you to know that if you’re in the same situation that we were in, there IS a way to turn it around!

-How we were able to cut $700 out of our grocery budget
+We cut $700 a month out of our grocery budget

-It was shortly after I had quit my job and become a stay at home wife that I realized how much money we were spending on groceries every single month.
-When I realized this I knew that someway, somehow, we needed to make a change.
+After I had quit my job to become a stay at home wife and I realized how much money we were carelessly spending a month on groceries, I knew that someway, somehow, we needed to make a change.

 It was a small win.